David Baikie

-David Baikie is a Scottish former football player who has since moved into management.
+David Baikie (born 11 August 1953) is a Scottish former football manager.

-As a player Baikie spent his entire career in junior football and also cut his managerial teeth there.
+Career

 Arbroath

 His began management in the Scottish Football League with Arbroath F.C. in 1997.
 He led the club from bottom of the Third Division to promotion, before resigning over a lack of funding in 2000.

 Tayport

 Baikie returned to the junior ranks to manage Tayport.

 Cowdenbeath

-He returned to the Scottish Football League in 2004 as manager of Cowdenbeath.
+Baikie returned to the Scottish Football League in 2004 as manager of Cowdenbeath.
 He lost his job the following year, however, when he was charged with an assault outside a bar in Dundee.

 East Fife

 Baikie was appointed manager of East Fife in 2006 during a turbulent period in the club's history.
 Despite this led the side to the Scottish Third Division championship the next season.
-The club stabilised under his leadership and Baikie won a manager of the month award during the 2008-09 season.
+The club stabilised under his leadership and Baikie won a manager of the month award during the 2008–09 season.
 However, in April 2009 the club announced the resignation of Baikie as manager.